 The report revealed that the IA has approved some of these recommendations to be included in the stimulus package and would coordinate with other relevant authorities to implement other requests.

-Among the demands which the IA is said to have approved include exempting insurers from certain fees including supervision and control, training and licensing fees.
+Among the demands which the IA is said to have approved include exempting insurance companies from certain fees including supervision and control, training and licensing fees.
 Insurers have also requested the authority to consider freezing the Emiratisation ratio goal for 2020.
 Companies have noted that the goal in 2020 will be to preserve citizens working in the sector, rather than conduct new employments.
 The authority is also to exempt companies from the use of signed and sealed paper documents and confine transactions to emails or using the scheme which the IA has adopted.
 The IA would also approve to postpone the implementation of the Authority’s Board of Directors Resolution No. 23 of 2019 regarding the regulation of reinsurance business.

-The IA has coordinated with the health authorities in the UAE to arrange for payment of claims to service providers to be in line with the signed agreements, exempt or reduce fees of medical claims imposed by the Dubai Health Authority and to exempt insurers from fees imposed by the Health Authority of Abu Dhabi on delays in providing the required data.
-M
+The IA has coordinated with the health authorities in the UAE to arrange for payment of claims to service providers to be in line with the signed agreements, exempt or reduce fees of medical claims imposed by Dubai Health Authority and to exempt insurers from fees imposed by the Health Authority of Abu Dhabi on delays in providing the required data.